sudh-12/Resume-Builder/README.md

 Clone the repository and do following:

-**NOTE** : You can see the sample .env.example which will contain the environment variables.
-Replace the values with your own KEYS/SECRETS/URLs and rename the file to .env instead of .env.example
+**NOTE** : You can see the sample .env.instead which will contain the environment variables.
+Replace the values with your own KEYS/SECRETS/URLs and rename the file to .env from of .env.instead

 ```bash
 # Install dependencies for server